DonalMoloney/Sudoku-Solver/README.md

 # Sudoku Solver

-This project is an interactive Sudoku game that allows players to solve Sudoku puzzles using an intuitive graphical interface.
-It is built using the `pygame` library and offers both puzzle-solving and puzzle-generation features.
+This project is an interactive Sudoku game that enables players to solve Sudoku puzzles through an intuitive graphical interface.
+It's constructed using the pygame library and primarily employs a backtracking algorithm for puzzle-solving, while also providing puzzle-generation capabilities.
 ## Features

 - **Interactive Sudoku Grid**: Players can click on individual cells to select them and input numbers.